bluescan/bip39tools/README.md

 # tacentbip39
 Generate a valid BIP-39 mnemonic using dice.

-NOTE: THE SOFTWARE DOES NOT EXIST YET.
-STILL RESEARCHING.
+NOTE: THE SOFTWARE IS NOT FUNCTIONAL YET.

 ### Introduction
 This software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user would rather generate their own entropy instead of relying on an unknown or otherwise opaque randomness source.
 This tool